thormundtay/VHF/README.md

 ### Collecting Data

-`run_VHF.py` and `run_and_plot.py` are examples you can refer to.
+`run_VHF` and are examples you can refer to.
 Do note that they currently pull parameter information from `VHF_board_params.ini` to guide the filename and locations.

 ### Plotting Data

+`run_and_plot.py` currently still depends on an out of tree executable.

-Requirements.txt provides additional gui things that assists with plotting process.
+requirements.txt provides additional gui things that assists with plotting process.
 However, the installed python modules have some build dependencies.
 On OpenSUSE, consider
 ```